OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

         shouldChangeSubjectOnSend(event);
     }

-    // Check if the subject should be changed.
-If it is already changed allow send.
+    // Determine whether the subject should be changed.
+If it is already changed, allow send.
 Otherwise change it.
     // <param name="event">ItemSend event passed from the calling function.</param>
     function shouldChangeSubjectOnSend(event) {
         mailboxItem.subject.getAsync(